A Comparison of Void-Finding Algorithms using Crossing Numbers

 \subsection{CN=0 Particles not in Voids}

-While the majority of particles with crossing number 0 are located within VoidFinder voids, $\sim$28\% do not fall within a void.
-Further, while particles with lower crossing numbers are more likely to be found within \Vsquared voids than those with higher crossing numbers, $\sim$36\% of CN=0 particles do not fall within a \Vsquared/VIDE void and $\sim$15\% do not fall within a \Vsquared/REVOLVER void.
+While the majority of particles with crossing number 0 are located within VoidFinder voids, 28\% do not fall within a void.
+And, while particles with lower crossing numbers are more likely to be found within \Vsquared voids than those with higher crossing numbers, 36\% of CN$=0$ particles do not fall within a \Vsquared/VIDE void, 8\% do not fall within a \Vsquared/VIDE void with no central density cut, and 15\% do not fall within a \Vsquared/REVOLVER void.

 To determine whether these particles belong to regions we expect to be classified as void, we investigate their local environments.

-For each dark matter particle, we investigate its local environment by identifying all particles within 2\hMpc of it, and counting these particles by crossing number.
-In a void-like environment, we expect fewer neighboring particles with higher crossing numbers, as well as a lower density of particles overall, leading to a lower particle count for CN\textgreater0 particles relative to CN=0 and a lower total particle count.
+For each dark matter particle, we identify all particles within 2~\hMpc and count the particles with a given crossing number.
+In a void-like environment, we expect fewer neighboring particles with higher crossing numbers, as well as a lower density of particles overall, leading to a lower particle count for CN$>0$ particles relative to CN$=0$ and a lower total particle count.

-The crossing numbers within 2~\hMpc of CN=0 particles inside and outside of voids are shown in Table~\ref{tab:cn1} for both VoidFinder and \Vsquared.
-Overall, CN=0 particles are found to be located in void-like environments with little clustering (CN\textgreater0 particles).
-CN=0 particles outside of VoidFinder voids, however, tend to be located in environments with more neighboring particles overall and several times more CN\textgreater0 particles than in the local environments of CN=0 particles in VoidFinder voids.
-This suggests that, while dynamical information alone classifies all CN=0 particles as belonging to void regions, many are located in significantly denser environments and subsequently are not expected to belong to cosmic voids.
+The crossing numbers within 2~\hMpc of CN$=0$ particles inside and outside of voids are shown in Table~\ref{tab:cn1} for both VoidFinder and \Vsquared.
+Overall, CN$=0$ particles are found to be located in void-like environments with little clustering (CN$>0$ particles).
+CN$=0$ particles outside of VoidFinder voids, however, tend to be located in environments with more neighboring particles overall and several times more CN$>0$ particles than in the local environments of CN$=0$ particles in VoidFinder voids.
+This suggests that, while dynamical information alone classifies all CN$=0$ particles as belonging to void regions, many are located in significantly denser environments and subsequently do not belong to cosmic voids.
 These are therefore expected to not be located in VoidFinder voids.

-The local environments of CN=0 particles in \Vsquared voids, however, are much more similar to those of their undetected counterparts and of CN=0 particles as a whole.
-Like the overall crossing number distributions in Table~\ref{tab:cn0}, this indicates worse classification of void regions by \Vsquared, with no evident environmental distinction between the CN=0 particles inside voids and those outside.
+The local environments of CN$=0$ particles in \Vsquared voids, however, are much more similar to those of their undetected counterparts and of CN$=0$ particles as a whole.
+Like the overall crossing number distributions in Table~\ref{tab:cn0}, this indicates worse classification of void regions by \Vsquared, with no evident environmental distinction between the CN$=0$ particles inside voids and those outside.